×

 We asked people in Frankfurt if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "Oh, yes, so far I can remember.
 I was most of time more dressed smarter than they were according the German outfits' standards:) and the firm's habits.
 I thought in a marketing background being dressing smart embodied seriousness, but it was seen as arrogant in this firm.
 My oh my:) But that mainly lies in the differences to dress and the clothes' choices in both countries:) I used Miss instead Mrs:) Fräulein instead of Frau.
 Did not use a beer glass to drink beer.
 Did not use my hands to eat chicken wing and salad during Oktoberfest.
-I use a fork for that :)," said one expat in Frankfurt.
+I use a fork for that :)," replied a member in Frankfurt.

 "It is important to be aware of cultural differences when visiting Frankfurt.
 It is considered impolite to be late for appointments or social engagements, so it is important to be punctual.
 It is also important to dress appropriately for the occasion, as dressing too casually or too formally can be seen as disrespectful.
 Additionally, it is important to be aware of the local customs and etiquette when it comes to dining, as certain table manners may be seen as rude.
-Finally, it is important to be respectful of the local language and to avoid speaking English too loudly in public," said one expat who made the move to Frankfurt.
+Finally, it is important to be respectful of the local language and to avoid speaking English too loudly in public," commented one expat who made the move to Frankfurt.

 Why do people move to Frankfurt?